raphael-group/machina/README.md

     $ cat patient1_constrained/result.txt
     Clone tree has 7 samples
-    With primary 'LOv', parallel single-source seeding and no binarization: 15 migrations, 6 comigrations and 1 seeding sites.
+    With primary 'LOv', allowed patterns: (PS) and no binarization: 15 migrations, 6 comigrations and 1 seeding sites.
 [LB, UB] = [15.2552, 15.2552].
-0.00199914 seconds
+0.00908494 seconds
-    With primary 'ROv', parallel single-source seeding and no binarization: 14 migrations, 6 comigrations and 1 seeding sites.
+    With primary 'ROv', allowed patterns: (PS) and no binarization: 14 migrations, 6 comigrations and 1 seeding sites.
 [LB, UB] = [14.2552, 14.2552].
-0.00138092 seconds
+0.00143409 seconds
-    With primary 'LOv', single-source seeding and no binarization: 15 migrations, 6 comigrations and 1 seeding sites.
+    With primary 'LOv', allowed patterns: (PS, S) and no binarization: 15 migrations, 6 comigrations and 1 seeding sites.
 [LB, UB] = [15.2552, 15.2552].
-0.00131297 seconds
+0.00133801 seconds
-    With primary 'ROv', single-source seeding and no binarization: 14 migrations, 6 comigrations and 1 seeding sites.
+    With primary 'ROv', allowed patterns: (PS, S) and no binarization: 14 migrations, 6 comigrations and 1 seeding sites.
 [LB, UB] = [14.2552, 14.2552].
-0.00171089 seconds
+0.00125289 seconds
-    With primary 'LOv', multi-source seeding and no binarization: 15 migrations, 6 comigrations and 1 seeding sites.
+    With primary 'LOv', allowed patterns: (PS, S, M) and no binarization: 15 migrations, 6 comigrations and 1 seeding sites.
 [LB, UB] = [15.2552, 15.2552].
-0.0028851 seconds
+0.00285292 seconds
-    With primary 'ROv', multi-source seeding and no binarization: 13 migrations, 10 comigrations and 2 seeding sites.
+    With primary 'ROv', allowed patterns: (PS, S, M) and no binarization: 13 migrations, 10 comigrations and 2 seeding sites.
 [LB, UB] = [13.4271, 13.4271].
-0.00557113 seconds
+0.00408292 seconds
-    With primary 'LOv', reeeding and no binarization: 13 migrations, 7 comigrations and 2 seeding sites including reseeding.
+    With primary 'LOv', allowed patterns: (PS, S, M, R) and no binarization: 13 migrations, 7 comigrations and 2 seeding sites including reseeding.
 [LB, UB] = [13.3021, 13.3021].
-0.00364995 seconds
+0.00917792 seconds
-    With primary 'ROv', reeeding and no binarization: 13 migrations, 10 comigrations and 2 seeding sites.
+    With primary 'ROv', allowed patterns: (PS, S, M, R) and no binarization: 13 migrations, 10 comigrations and 2 seeding sites.
 [LB, UB] = [13.4271, 13.4271].
-0.00458717 seconds
+0.00402594 seconds

 <a name="pmh_pr"></a>
 ### Parsimonious Migration History with Polytomy Resolution (`pmh_pr`)

 In the parsimonious migration history with polytomy resolution we are given a clone tree `T` whose leaves are labeled by anatomical sites.
-The task is to find a binarization `T'` of T and label its inner vertices of such that the resulting migration graph `G` has minimum number of migrations and comigrations.
+The task is to find a binarization `T'` of `T` and label its inner vertices of such that the resulting migration graph `G` has minimum number of migrations and comigrations.
 It is possible to specify constraints on the topology of the migration graph.

 ```
 Usage: